charlesisfeline/RadicalOne/README.md

 This is an archive of the RadicalOne V1 source code.

 when v2 finna comes out imma update it just in case

+maybe i can do some fixes here but maybe later